-Completing a 150-semester hour program of education is the first step to becoming a Wyoming CPA.
-The program of education must include the award of a bachelor’s degree or higher as well as a concentration in accounting, defined as 24 semester hours in upper division or graduate level accounting courses.
-Candidates must also complete 24 semester hours of business courses at the undergraduate or graduate level.
+Completing 150 semester hours of education is the first step to becoming a Wyoming CPA.
+The program of education must include the award of a bachelor’s degree or higher as well as a concentration in accounting, defined as 24 semester hours in upper-division or graduate-level accounting courses, to include some or all of these subjects:

-- Financial accounting and reporting for business organizations;
+- Financial accounting and reporting for business organizations

-- Financial accounting and reporting for government and not-for-profit
+- Financial accounting and reporting for government and not-for-profit entities

-- Fraud Examination;
+- Fraud examination

-- Internal controls and risk assessment;
+- Internal controls and risk assessment

-- Business law;
+- Business communications

-- Business communications;
+- Business law

-- Information systems or technology;
+- Information systems or technology

-2. Establish Wyoming residency.
+2. Establish Wyoming residency, if necessary.

-Applicants for an initial CPA license in Wyoming must have in-state residency.
+Unlike many other states, applicants for an initial CPA license in Wyoming must have in-state residency.
 Residency can be established by holding a Wyoming driver’s license, maintaining a current and valid Wyoming street address, maintaining employment or holding an employment offer from a Wyoming firm, or being a student of a Wyoming college or university.